Rootless-Ghost/EndpointForge/README.md

 - **Severity Scoring** — Critical, High, Medium, Low, Info
 - **Report Generation** — Markdown and JSON export

+---

+## SOC Use Case

+**Threat hunting and live triage on an endpoint where you have local or agent access.**

+1. **Baseline first** — run the filesystem module in `baseline` mode to SHA-256 hash the paths you care about.
+The baseline is saved to `baselines/fim_baseline_{os}.json`.
+2. **Full scan** — `POST /api/scan/full` runs all five modules in one pass and returns a unified findings dict.
+On Windows, registry is included automatically; on Linux it is skipped with `os_supported: false`.
+3. **Triage findings** — severity levels are `critical / high / medium / low / info`.
+Each finding carries a MITRE technique ID and name so you can pivot directly to ATT&CK documentation.
+4. **Export to Wazuh** — `POST /api/wazuh/export` writes NDJSON to the log file.
+The Wazuh agent picks it up, the decoder fires, and rules generate alerts in the Wazuh dashboard — no manual log shipping.
+5. **Generate a report** — produce a Markdown or JSON report from scan results, download it from `exports/`, and reference it in an IR workflow or attach it to a SIREN incident.

+**Registry hunt workflow (Windows only):** `POST /api/scan/registry` checks 11 high-value keys against 15 suspicious value patterns — powershell, cmd /c, mshta, regsvr32, rundll32, -enc, -nop, downloadstring, invoke-expression, base64, \temp\\, \appdata\\, \public\\, wscript, cscript.
+Findings map to T1547.001 and T1112.

+---

 ## Features

 ### Process Execution Analysis